Work with thought leaders and academic experts in Cognition

 Companies can benefit from collaborating with academic researchers in the field of Cognition in several ways.
 These experts can provide valuable insights into human cognition, enhance innovation and problem-solving capabilities, optimize decision-making processes, improve user experience and interface design, and contribute to the development of cutting-edge technologies.

-Researchers on NotedSource with backgrounds in cognition include Ryan L. Olson, Ph.D., Ryan Howell, Dr. James C. Kaufman, Ariel Kalil, Steve Joordens, Dr. Christian Waugh, Ph.D., Aminda J. O'Hare, Jamie Hughes, Ph.D., Barry Setlow, Caroline Doyle, Ph.D., Kristy Biolsi, Nathaniel Shanok, and Andrew Johnson.
+Researchers on NotedSource with backgrounds in Cognition include Ryan L. Olson, Ph.D., Ryan Howell, Dr. James C. Kaufman, Ariel Kalil, Steve Joordens, Dr. Christian Waugh, Ph.D., Aminda J. O'Hare, Jamie Hughes, Ph.D., Bianca Sieveritz, PhD, Barry Setlow, Caroline Doyle, Ph.D., Kristy Biolsi, and Nathaniel Shanok.

 Ryan L. Olson, Ph.D.